ViacomInc/data-point/packages/data-point/README.md

 For examples of hash entities, see the [Examples](examples), on the unit tests: [Request Definitions](test/definitions/hash.js), and [Integration Examples](test/definitions/integrations.js)

-#### <a name="collection-entity">Collection Entity</a>
+### <a name="collection-entity">Collection Entity</a>

 A Collection entity enables you to operate over an array.
 Its API provides basic reducers to manipulate the elements in the array.

 To prevent unexpected results, a **Collection** can only return arrays.
 If a collection resolves to a different type, it will throw an eror.
 This type check occurs *before* the value is passed to the (optional) `outputType` reducer.

 **IMPORTANT:** Keep in mind that in DataPoint, **all** operations are asynchronous.
 If your operations do NOT need to be asynchronous, iterating over a large array might result in slower execution.
-In such cases, consider using a reducer function where you can implement a synchronous solution.
+In such cases, consider using a function reducer where you can implement a synchronous solution.

 **SYNOPSIS**